Nathan Deakes

 Nathan Deakes (born 17 August 1977 in Geelong) is an Australian former race walker.
 Deakes trained with the Australian Institute of Sport under Ronald Weigel and Craig Hilliard.

 By performances, Deakes is Australia's best and most successful ever race walker, winning several international medals and holding many Australian and World Records.
 He was the 2006 Australian Male Athlete of the year, Australia's most prestigious sporting award across all sports.

-He won a bronze medal at the 2004 Summer Olympics in Athens, finishing behind Ivano Brugnetti, who it was later established had suspicious blood samples around that period, and Francisco Fernandez, who later served a ban for doping after admitting to using the blood doping agent EPO.
-Deakes was also part of the leading duo at the Athens Olympics in the 50 km walk, until being disqualified around the 34km mark, leaving Robert Korzeniowski alone in front to walk onto victory and a fourth Olympic gold medal.
+He won a bronze medal at the 2004 Summer Olympics in Athens, finishing behind Ivano Brugnetti, who it was later established recorded suspicious blood samples around that period, and Francisco Fernandez, who later served a ban for doping after admitting to using the blood doping agent EPO.
+Deakes was also part of the leading duo in the 50 km walk, until being disqualified around the 34km mark, leaving Robert Korzeniowski alone in front to walk onto victory and a fourth Olympic gold medal.

 Deakes is a four-time Commonwealth Games gold medallist.
 He won gold in the 20 km walk and 50 km walk events at both the 2002 Manchester Games and the 2006 Melbourne Games, becoming the first man to win both the 20 km and 50 km walks at two consecutive Commonwealth Games.
 He also won bronze medals at the 1998 Kuala Lumpur Games and the 1996 World Junior Championships.

 He won the gold medal at the 2007 World Championships in Osaka in the 50 km walk. in a dominant display in incredibly oppressive conditions.

-To cap off a successful 2007, Deakes was crowned 2007 Telstra Male Athlete of the Year for the second time (the first being in 2004).
+To cap off a successful 2007, Deakes was crowned 2007 Telstra Athletics Australia Male Athlete of the Year for the second time (the first being in 2004).
+He also was jointly awarded the AIS Athlete of the Year for 2007, sharing the honour with track cyclist Anna Meares.